XoopsDocs/xoonips-tutorial/en/book/3group_administrator/tip.md

 ![Review and certify the items to be registered in a group area](../../assets/xoonips-operate57.png)

-**Figure�5.62.�Review and certify the items to be registered in a group area**
+**Figure 5.62.
+Review and certify the items to be registered in a group area**

 Check the &quot;Index&quot; field on the &quot;Certify item&quot; screen.
 Click on either of [Accept] or [Reject] button to decide whether or not to publish the item in the group area.

 ![Review and certify the items to be registered in a group area 2](../../assets/xoonips-operate58.png)

-**Figure�5.63.�Review and certify the items to be registered in a group area 2**
+**Figure 5.63.
+Review and certify the items to be registered in a group area 2**